jessstringham/murrelet/README.md

 by injecting some info about the world (time, audio, midi, etc), combined with expressions.

-Right now it's built on top of `evalexpr`.
-It has support for inputs using:

- - evalexpr (expr to combine)
- - audio (audio)
- - midi (using midir)
- - time (some custom code)

-experimental
- - clicks (pretty fun to control a sketch with an ipad!)

 ### UnitCells

 Unitcells can be used to dynamically create a list of things.
 The number of things and the arrangement (grid, symmetry) is controlled by sequencers (see murrelet_draw/sequencers for examples).

-### Experimental: NestEdit

-This is a way to access/update a value in a nested struct using a string.

 ### Experimental: Boop